 Fact: A recent survey by the American Physical Therapy Association revealed 70% of people think a referral or prescription is required for evaluation by a physical therapist.
 However, you do not need a physician's referral to be evaluated by a physical therapist.
+And in most states, you do not need a referral to receive treatment by a physical therapist.
 Some states have set limits on the types or length of treatment a physical therapist can provide without a physician's referral.
 Also, some insurance plans require a referral before they will pay for physical therapy.
-Check out APTA's direct access summary chart (.pdf) to learn about access to physical therapy in your state.
+Check out APTA's direct access summary chart to learn about access to physical therapy in your state.

 2. Myth: Physical therapy is painful.

 Fact: Physical therapists work to minimize your pain and discomfort—including chronic or long-term pain.
 They work within your pain threshold to help you heal, and restore movement and function.
-While 71% of people who have never visited a physical therapist think it will be painful, that number is significantly lower among patients who have seen a physical therapist in the past year.
+While 71% of people who have never visited a physical therapist fear it will be painful, the number of people who think it's painful is significantly lower among patients who have actually seen a physical therapist in the past year.